School of Career Development

 Automotive Services- Mr. DeLena

 Clerical workers make up the largest single occupational group in the United States.
-The Basic Business Technology program prepares students for entry level employment.
+The Basic Business Technology program prepares students for entry-level employment.
 Instruction includes keyboarding, office procedures, word processing, duplicating, and operation of basic office machines.
-Graduates may pursue advanced training or find jobs as clerk typist, duplicating clerk, file clerk, receptionist, mail clerk, and general office worker.
+Graduates may pursue advanced training or find jobs as a clerk typist, duplicating clerk, file clerk, receptionist, mail clerk, and general office worker.

 Building Trades- Mr. Canning

 Students in this program learn the basic skills and knowledge needed in the areas of carpentry and cabinetmaking incorporating the use of hand and power tools, and the operation of common trade equipment and their accessories.
 Instruction includes framing, roofing, siding and general construction.
 Graduates work as carpenter/helper, cabinet assembler/installer, sheather, framer, panel installer, flooring installer, porch and deck helper, and roofer or may pursue an apprenticeship or advanced training in the trade.

 Culinary Arts- Mr. Roth

 This course develops skills in the culinary arts and prepares students for the many occupations available in the restaurant industry.
 Instruction emphasizes understanding essential cooking techniques, which can then be adapted to create innovative new food items.
 Instruction also includes food sanitation, nutrition and use of equipment.
 In a simulated restaurant, students prepare and execute a daily lunch menu and learn front and back operations in a restaurant.
 Employment opportunities range from sous chef, working chef, pantry worker, garde manager, pastry assistant and kitchen sanitation worker.
 Post-secondary opportunities are available in various culinary schools and colleges.